brian-zZZ/PDI_fusionner/README.md

 ## Citation

-Please cite the following paper if you found our model useful.
+Please cite our paper if you found our model useful.
 Thanks!

-> Accurate Protein-Drug Interaction Prediction Via Attention Network With Structure Information.
+> Accurate Protein-Drug Interaction Prediction Via Attention Network With Structure Information, 2022.

 ```
 @{